 Not necessarily.
 On daad.de, you can find the International Degree Programs at German universities that let you take German language courses parallel to the degree course itself, because these degree courses are partly or even completely instructed in English.
 For all other degree courses you will be required to take a German language proficiency test for admittance.
 See daad.de for more information.

 Students without strong German skills who are interested in short-term programs should look into German university summer courses on daad.de, some of which are in English and almost always have a language-learning component.
 But regardless of program requirements, any experience in Germany is bound to be more fulfilling if the student has – or is willing to acquire – at least a basic level of German ability.

-Each year, the Center for Higher Education Development (CHE) publishes Germany's most comprehensive ranking of higher education institutions.
+Each year, the Center for Higher Education Development (CHE) publishes Germany’s most comprehensive ranking of higher education institutions.
 This multidimensional ranking uses up to 40 different indicators to provide a differentiated and detailed view of the strengths and weaknesses of German higher education by subject areas.
 This is complemented by a research ranking published every fall to provide specific information on the research contribution of German higher education institutions.
-On the CHE website you can find out what the top-ranked German universities are in every subject area.
+The CHE rankings can help you find the top-ranked German universities in every subject area.

 Hochschule is the generic term used to refer to any institutions of the German higher education system.